 5. Diamond Brite Paint 1 Gallon Industrial Oil Base Enamel Primer in Gray 32900

-Another exterior oil-based primer that displayed impressive performance based on our testing is the Diamond Brite 32900 Oil Base Enamel Paint Primer.
+Another exterior oil-based primer that displayed impressive performance based on my testing is the Diamond Brite 32900 Oil Base Enamel Paint Primer.
 It provides a durable enamel mimicking glossy surface after the finish.

 Self-priming paints tend to adhere less on metal surfaces, but since this is best used in the industrial setting, you’ll be surprised with how bonded the primer will look on your paint project.
 It’s also a trusted base for exterior paint, due to its fast-drying property.